I use a self-hosted Monica instance to keep on top of birthdays and other useful/interesting notes about friends and family.

 Note on APP_ENV

-, Monica enforces HTTPS connections.
-I run Monica in my Tailscale network without TLS certificates, and so I run Monica in nonprod
+When running with APP_ENV=production, Monica enforces HTTPS connections.
+I run Monica in my Tailscale network without TLS certificates, and so I run Monica in nonprod (which I made up) mode to allow this to work.

 As far as I can tell, everything still seems to work OK.

-If you run Monica behind a reverse-proxy for which you can configure TLS certficates, you can leave this as production
+If you run Monica behind a reverse-proxy for which you can configure TLS certficates, you can leave this as production.

 Using the app